New Çeltek events: 1980 resistance

 Collective bargaining negotiations began again in 1980.
 Employers argued that none of the miners' demands could be met because the business would suffer from it.
 The miner then went on strike again.
 But employers tried to prevent this strike by closing the mines.
 This, too, failed as the local people did not surrender and occupied the quarries with a 64-day resistance.
 Workers continued production during this time, selling the coal they produced to people's committees and youth associations.
 The mines produced more during this time than had been done up to that time.
-Strike and resistance in New Çeltek; It spread to Divrigi, Bigadiç, Cizre, Murgul and Aşkale.
+Strike and resistance in New Çeltek; It spread to Divriği, Bigadiç, Cizre, Murgul and Aşkale.
 But in the meantime, the 1980 Coup took place.
 The mines were closed by the military forces, the occupation and the strike were ended.
 The workers who supported and initiated it were detained.
 He was subjected to various tortures.
 Some of the workers who were tortured died, and many of the rest were paralyzed and crippled.
 The workers who were decided to be arrested were collectively included in the Devrimci Yol case.
 Some were sentenced to death.